-Ancient Corinth plus the world renowned Corinth Canal and the UNESCO Monatery of Daphni.
+Ancient Corinth, the world-renowned Corinth Canal and the UNESCO Monastery of Daphni.

 Duration: Half day

 After a morning pick up the drive will take you to Corinth via Iera Odos (the Sacred Way), so called because it was the route taken by a procession celebrating the Eleusinian Mysteries, initiations were held every year for the cult of Demeter and Persephone based at Eleusis in ancient Greece.